 Though our furry friends may be far from their wild roots, they still enjoy chasing after potential prey.
 Critters like small mammals and bugs can make their way onto our property, stirring up a dog’s prey drive.

 Not only can a passing animal cause a dog to dig in hopes of finding them, but their scent can cause a dog to dig as well.
-Animal droppings and leftover scents can trigger a dog’s urge to hunt, leading to excessive digging in certain areas.
+Animal droppings like cat poop and leftover scents can trigger a dog’s urge to hunt, leading to excessive digging in certain areas.

 If you notice an increase in animals or animal droppings in your yard, this may be the cause behind your dog’s sudden digging.
 You may also observe your pup digging excessively around trees, near rocks, and other notorious critter hiding spots.

 Do you have a favorite activity that you enjoy when you are particularly stressed?
 Our dogs have hobbies they enjoy as well, many of which they turn to when they are anxious or overwhelmed.

 Many dogs resort to other canine behaviors to display stress and restlessness, but digging can be a pleasurable activity for many dogs and offers them an outlet for their current struggle.